Amulung: Demographics

-In the 2020 census, the population of Amulung was 50,336 people, with a density of sigfig 50,336/242.20.
+In the 2024 census, the population of Amulung was 50,903 people, with a density of sigfig 50,903/242.20.

 Government

 Local government

-Amulung is part the third legislative district of the province of Cagayan.
-It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the local government code.
+Amulung is part of the third legislative district of the province of Cagayan.
+It is governed by a mayor, who serves as the local chief executive, and a municipal council (Sangguing Bayan), which serves as the legislative body in accordance with the local government code.
 The mayor, vice mayor, and councilors are elected directly by the people through an election held every three years.